alek-sys/sublimetext_indentxml/README.md

 ## Usage ##

-Click on Tools->Command Pallette... (or Ctrl+shift+P if you're a keyboard guy) and then chose "Indent XML"
+Click on Tools->Command Pallette... (or Ctrl+shift+P if you're a keyboard person) and then chose "Indent XML"

 ## Settings